 - A. The State of California has established a Regional Housing Needs Allocation (RHNA) process under which it allocates a "fair share" of the regional housing need, updated periodically, to each local jurisdiction.
 The "fair share" allocated to Berkeley increased significantly based on the regional housing needs determination finalized in late 2021.
-The sixth cycle of the RHNA for the San Francisco Bay Area allocates to Berkeley a "fair share" that calls for adequate sites for 8,934 housing units for the period from 2023 to 2031, including sites for 2,446 Very Low-Income units, 1,408 Low Income units, and 1,416 Moderate Income units.
-Under the state Housing Element Law, the City must update its Housing Element to provide adequate sites for its updated "fair share" allocation by 2023. - B. The Bay Area suffers from a shortage of affordable housing.
+The sixth cycle of the RHNA for the San Francisco Bay Area allocates to Berkeley a "fair share" that calls for adequate sites for 8,934 housing units for the period from 2023 to 2031, including sites for 2,446 Very Low Income units, 1,408 Low Income units, and 1,416 Moderate Income units. - B. The Bay Area suffers from a shortage of affordable housing.
 As the Bay Area region experiences increased economic growth and a high demand for housing, housing prices continue to rise, which leads to displacement of low income residents and exacerbates the shelter crisis that has led to unacceptably high rates of homelessness in the City of Berkeley and the Bay Area region. - C. In 1990, the City established the Housing Trust Fund program to pool available funding for affordable housing development.
 The Housing Trust Fund program is funded by federal, state, and local revenues, including by in-lieu and mitigation fees paid by developers of market-rate housing projects under the City's existing affordable housing ordinances.